ingo/ingo.github.io/_recipes/chicken_grand_mere_francine.md

 ---
 author: Daniel Bouloud
 category: Entrees
 description: A favorite recipe of Ingo's Dad, after Daniel Bouloud.
+This chicken dish was a favorite of Ingo's father, adapted from a recipe by renowned chef Daniel Boulud.
+  It features chicken breasts topped with prosciutto and cheese, baked in a paper bag for extra moisture.
+The recipe captures the essence of French cuisine - elegantly simple yet bursting with flavor.
+Serve it for a taste of France by way of Ingo's Dad.
 favorite: "\u2713"
 image: chicken_grand_mere_francine.jpg
 size: 4 servings